Katsileros/PANDORA_HOME/README.md

+PANDORA@HOME Robotics team
-PANDORA@HOME Aristotle University of Thessaloniki Robotics team
+School of Electrical and Computer Engineering Aristotle University of Thessaloniki
 ============